apache/activemq-website/src/virtual-destinations.md

 Avoiding Duplicate Message in a Network of Brokers
 --------------------------------------------------

-You have to make sure that the messages sent to the **Consumer.*.VirtualTopic.>** destination are not forwarded when you're using both queue-based and non-queue based subscribers to the virtual topic (that is, if you have normal topic subscribers to the virtual topic).
-If you use Virtual Topics in a network of brokers, it is likely you will get duplicate messages if you use the default network configuration.
-This is because a network node will not only forward message sent to the virtual topic, but also the associated physical queues.
-To fix this, you should disable forwarding messages on the associated physical queues.
+**TLDR:** bridge consumer queues or virtual topics, not both.

+Typically you would network consumer queues.
+In this case it is important to not bridge any normal topic consumer on the virtual topic because any forwarded message would again get fanned out to consumer queues on the networked broker, leading to duplicates.

+It is also possible to bridge the virtual topic in which case it is necessary exclude the consumer queues from any network connector configuration.

-Here is an example of how to do that:
+Here is an example of how to exclude virtual topic consumer queues:
 ```
 <networkConnectors> <networkConnector uri="static://([tcp://localhost:61617](tcp://localhost:61617))">
  <excludedDestinations>